 “I unequivocally support the killing of children.
 I believe that our enemies need such a level of atrocity inflicted upon them and their homes that they are afraid to ever threaten the white race with genocide again.
 We will not relent until far after their daughters are raped in front of them.
 We will not relent until far after the eyes of their sons are gouged out before them.
 We will not relent until the cries of their infants are silenced by boots stomping their brains out onto the pavement.”

-—From a flyer distributed by Auernheimer to 50,000 printers across the country, August 2016
+— From a flyer Auernheimer sent to 50,000 computer printers across the country, August 2016.

 “The reality we have to accept is that we have to kill them all.”